RayAndrade/TheRayCode/Csharp/Factory/FY2/README.md

 ```
 Next we will create a couple of *concrete products* to add them to our project.
 The name of these products will be **ProductA** and **ProductB**.
+The Concrete Products will provide various implementations of the Product interface
 The code for **ProductA** will be:
 ```c#
 class ProductA : Product